 When you have been wronged in some way, the urge to litigate can be overwhelming.
-You have damages, right?
+You suffered damages!
 Someone wronged you!
-That means you should be able to sue someone!

 Do you really have a good legal case?

 Just because the neighbor’s kid ran a dune buggy over your lawn and caused $17,500 in landscaping bills doesn’t mean a lawyer will be interested in pursuing justice on your behalf.
-This goes for business contracts, family disputes, vendor issues and contract negotiations.
+This goes for all types of cases, including car accidents, veterinary malpractice, and nursing home abuse.
 Even though it’s important to you, it might not be important to anyone else.

 Lawsuits are long, difficult slogs, especially for someone who doesn’t make a living handling them.
 How will you know of any pre-filing requirements?
 What are pre-filing requirements?
 Will you know how to prepare for hearings and depositions?
 How should you act in court?
 Do you need to bow to anyone?

-Being a lawyer is hard; that’s why it takes so much time and money to become one.
-Lawyers typically do not represent plaintiffs at small claims court because the stakes, shall we say, are too low — but that makes those cases no less complex for a layperson.
+Being a lawyer is hard; that’s why it takes so much time and effort to become an attorney.
+Lawyers typically do not represent plaintiffs at small claims court because the stakes, shall we say, are too low -- but that makes those cases no less complex for a layperson.

 If the dispute can be solved by any other means, even alternative dispute resolution like arbitration or mediation, do that instead.
-It’s easier for everyone involved, less stressful and likely cheaper, too.
-Sometimes all it takes is the right suggestion to reach a compromise.
+It’s easier for everyone involved, less stressful, and likely cheaper, too.

-Many people actually forget to do this, but sometimes the impression of one last letter, hand-delivered or sent by certified mail, return receipt requested, can make an enormous impact.
+Many people actually forget to do this, but sometimes one last demand letter, hand-delivered or sent by certified mail with return receipt requested, can make an enormous impact.

 The letter should be typed and official-looking, with your contact information clearly listed.
-In this letter you should state what happened, the previous attempts you’ve made for restitution, and what you are willing to accept.
-Make sure that there is no doubt of your intent.
-Should they not comply, you will file a lawsuit.
+In this letter you should state what happened, the previous attempts you’ve made for restitution, and what amount of money you are willing to accept.
+Be sure to make it clear that if they don’t comply, you will file a lawsuit.